nuxeo/nuxeo/README.md

 Follow the project build status on: http://qa.nuxeo.org/jenkins/job/addons_nuxeo-platform-importer-master/

 ### Reporting Issues
-You can report issues in the Nuxeo Platform project of our JIRA bug tracker, which includes a Nuxeo Platform Importer https://jira.nuxeo.com/browse/NXP/component/10621
+You can report issues in the Nuxeo Platform project of our JIRA bug tracker, which includes a Nuxeo Platform Importer component: https://jira.nuxeo.com/browse/NXP/component/10621

 ## About Nuxeo